-In May 2014, the FASB issued Accounting Standards Update ("ASU") No. 2014-09, "Revenue from Contracts with Customers (Topic 606)," (the "New Revenue Standard" or "ASC 606"), which supersedes most of the revenue recognition requirements in "Revenue Recognition (Topic 605)."
-The standard is principle-based and provides a five-step model to determine when and how revenue is recognized.
-The core principle is that a company should recognize revenue when (or as) it transfers promised goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for those goods or services.
-On January 1, 2018, we adopted the new revenue standard using the modified retrospective method for transition, applying the guidance to those contracts which were not completed as of that date.
-According to our method of transition we adjusted for the cumulative effect of the changes made to our condensed consolidated balance sheet and recorded a cumulative effect adjustment to increase retained earnings by \$20.0 million, mostly associated with the increase in percentage of completion ("POC") method revenue, as a result of initially applying the standard.
+In May 2014, the FASB issued Accounting Standards Update ("ASU") No. 2014-09, "Revenue from Contracts with Customers (Topic 606)" (the "New Revenue Standard" or "ASC 606"), which supersedes most of the revenue recognition requirements in "Revenue Recognition (Topic 605)" ("Topic 605").
+On January 1, 2018, we adopted the New Revenue Standard using the modified retrospective method for transition, applying the guidance to those contracts which were not completed as of that date.
+According to our method of transition we adjusted for the cumulative effect of the changes made to our condensed consolidated balance sheet and recorded a cumulative effect adjustment to increase retained earnings by approximately \$20 million, mostly associated with the increase in percentage of completion ("POC") method revenue, as a result of initially applying the standard.
 We have modified our accounting policies and practices, business processes, systems and controls to support compliance with the standard requirements.
 Revenue recognition and related financial information for this Quarterly Report are based on the requirements of ASC 606.
-Accordingly, periods prior to January 1, 2018 are presented in accordance with ASC Topic 605.
+Accordingly, periods prior to January 1, 2018 are presented in accordance with Topic 605.
 Refer to Note 2 of this Quarterly Report for a discussion on our adoption of the New Revenue Standard.